Stanislav Namașco

-Stanislav Namașco (born 10 November 1986) is a Moldovan professional footballer who plays as a goalkeeper for Moldovan Super Liga club CSF Bălți, and the Moldova national team.
+Stanislav Namașco (born 10 November 1986) is a Moldovan former professional footballer who played as a goalkeeper.
+He has made 57 appearances for the Moldova national team.

 Career

 In the 2007–08 season, he won the Moldovan Championship and the Moldovan Cup.
 In March 2011, he is credited with an incredible performance in an international match for Moldova away against Sweden after stopping, among many things, a penalty shot from Zlatan Ibrahimović.

 In July 2014, Namașco signed a two-year contract with AZAL PFK of the Azerbaijan Premier League.

 In July 2016, Namașco signed a two-year contract with Greek club Levadiakos.

-Namasco returned to Moldova on 28 July 2022, signing a contract with Moldovan Super Liga club CSF Bălți.
+Namașco returned to Moldova on 28 July 2022, signing a contract with Moldovan Super Liga club CSF Bălți.